grafana/grafana-infinity-datasource/docs/authentication.md

 | Token URL              | TokenURL is the endpoint required to complete the 2-legged JWT flow                                             |
 | Subject                | Optional.
 Subject is the optional user to impersonate                                                           |
 | Scopes                 | Scopes optionally specifies a list of requested permission scopes.
 Provide scopes as a comma separated values   |

+## Azure Authentication

+If you want to authenticate your API endpoints via microsoft azure authentication, refer steps given [here](/wiki/azure-authentication).

+## AWS Authentication

+If you want to authenticate your API endpoints via amazon aws authentication, refer steps given [here](/wiki/aws-authentication).